 Another expected serious condition is myopericarditis, which is caused by an inflammation in the myocardium or damage to the cardiac tissue due to a heart attack.
 It is also called post-myocardial infarction (MI) pericarditis or post-heart attack pericarditis.

-Sudden death is the serious complication of this condition, whereas chronic heart failure comes as a long-term complication.
+Sudden death is a serious complication of this condition, whereas chronic heart failure comes as a long-term complication.

 The most problematic complication of acute pericarditis is recurrent or relapsing pericarditis.
 A pericardial pain recurs when a pericarditis patient shows a relapse of the condition after disruption of the treatment or after recovery from an initial attack.
 There are two types of recurrent pericarditis, namely, the incessant type and the intermittent type.